 In her current private practice, Catherine continues to specialise in providing neuropsychological services.
 Her work involves carrying out specialist neuropsychological assessments and interventions.
 She works with clients, their families and other professionals to support them in managing cognitive, behavioural and mental health issues, relating to their neurological condition.
 Catherine frequently works in conjunction with Case Managers and within multidisciplinary neuro-rehabilitation teams.

-Catherine receives regular supervision from a Consultant Neuropsychologist and a Consultant Clinical Psychologist and attends Career Professional Development events and training.
+Catherine receives and provides regular peer supervision with other Consultant Clinical Psychologists and Neuropsychologists and attends Career Professional Development events and training.
 She adheres to the British Psychological Society Code of Ethics in her Clinical Practice.